Air Traffic Controller. Pilot. Aviation Enthusiast.

 ...or maybe both?

 Air Traffic Control is a very challenging job and it is a lot of fun at the same time.
-Nevertheless I still have that dream to fly a jet one day.
+Nevertheless I had that dream to fly a jet one day.
 With all my experience on SEP-aircraft, I started a modular ATPL-course in 2018, looking forward to combine the two jobs; ATC and flying.
 That is also where the idea of "ATCpilot" came from...
+Today, I fly the Airbus A320 for a major German Airline and made my dream come true.